ocfl-archive/gocfl/pkg/ocfl/storageroot/docs/FACTORY.md

 > [!TIP]
-> While factories provide low-level control, the **initocfl** package provides high-level functions like `LoadStorageRoot` and `InitStorageRoot` that handle factory instantiation and common setup for you.
+> While factories provide low-level control, the **ocfl** package provides high-level functions like `LoadStorageRoot` and `InitStorageRoot` that handle factory instantiation and common setup for you.

 ---
 - [Back to Storage Root Overview](../README.md)